Classic Tennessee longrifle,

 We strongly recommend Recreating the American Longrifle

 , by William Buchele.
 The late William Buchele was recognized as a true master longrifle maker.
 But his greatest contribution to muzzle loading must be this book.
 He shares the step-by-step details of his craft.
 His work has been enhanced by the editors.
 This book does not assume that the reader is an expert stock maker, but begins with illustrated explanations of the basic concepts.
 Buchele shows several alternate approaches to most tasks.
-This newly revised fifth edition includes full scale plans for a carved flint longrifle, and fullstock flint pistol.
+This newly revised edition includes full scale plans for a carved flint longrifle, and fullstock flint pistol.
 Over 250 photos and drawings, within 176 pages, 8-1/2 x 11" format, soft cover.

 Discussed in Recreating the American Longrifle

 , Track's underlug staples are authentic, stronger, easier to install, and they remove less metal than dovetail lugs.
 Not suitable for thin walled barrels, staples work well for keys, pins, or for supporting a sling swivel.#TOOL-105-P: